ARE YOUR ANTIDEPRESSANTS WORKING

 you'll find ways to resolve this extremely common reaction!
-Do it now, then come back--'cause there's some really important facts you should learn about your meds here. this article only as a guideline (an information resource). am not a medical professional.
-Please do not write me about your drug issues!
-Make a list of your questions or troubling side effects, and initiate a conversation with your prescribing physician about these concerns, instead. should start to impact your depression within a few days to a week; if they don't, speak with your doctor.
+Do it now then come back~ because there are some important things you should learn about your meds here.
+Use this article only as a guideline (an information resource). am not a medical professional.
+Please do not contact me about your drug difficulties!
+Instead, make a list of your questions and/or troubling side effects, and have a conversation with your prescribing physician about should start to impact your depression within a few days to a week; if they don't, speak with your doctor.
 If they make you feel more depressed or suicidal,